evanlong/etching/EtchingStepByStep.md

 		pip install pyserial
 		pip install Pillow

+4. From the source repo run:

+		python ControlScripts/control.py /dev/tty.PathToUsbDevice

-4. From the checked out repo run `python ControlScripts/control.py /dev/tty.PathToUsbDevice`.
-The `/dev/tty.PathToUsbDevice` will be the same path selected in the Arduino software.
+	The device path (`/dev/tty.PathToUsbDevice`) will be the same as the one selected in the Arduino software.
 This script is used for positioning and testing the device.
 Here is a basic set of commands that can be issued at the prompt:

 		d,c> d 40 #drives the head down 40 pixels
 		d,c> r 20 #drives the head right 40 pixels